andy-sukowski/andy.sb/content/_index.md

 ---
 title: "/home/andy"
 date: 2022-12-28
-description: "I’m Andy Sukowski-Bang, studying pure mathematics and computer science at the Kiel University (Germany), with a particular interest in algebraic topology, machine learning, cryptography and decentralized networking.
-In my free time I go bouldering, play electric guitar or develop software in Julia, Haskell and C (check out my GitLab)."
+description: "I’m Andy Sukowski-Bang, studying pure mathematics and computer science at the Christian-Albrecht University of Kiel (Germany), with a particular interest in algebraic topology, category theory and machine learning.
+In my free time I go bouldering, play electric guitar or develop software in Julia, Haskell and C."
 ---

-I’m Andy Sukowski-Bang, studying pure mathematics and computer science at the [Christian-Albrecht University of Kiel][1] (Germany), with a particular interest in algebraic topology, machine learning, cryptography and decentralized networking.
+I’m Andy Sukowski-Bang, studying pure mathematics and computer science at the [Christian-Albrecht University of Kiel][1] (Germany), with a particular interest in algebraic topology, category theory and machine learning.
 In my free time I go bouldering, play electric guitar or develop software in Julia, Haskell and C (check out [my résumé][2] and [my GitLab][3]).

 <style>
   .social-icons {